-- Learning Objectives - Students will be able to - o Define the concepts of "delegate representation" and "trustee representation." - o Explain how majority-minority districts promote descriptive representation but potentially inhibit substantive representation - Explain why women are less likely to run for office, according to the Gendered Perceptions Hypothesis - Identify reasons why there is (and is not) polarization in the US Congress
+- Learning Objectives - Students will be able to - o Define the concepts of "delegate representation" and "trustee representation." - Explain how majority-minority districts promote descriptive representation but potentially inhibit substantive representation - Explain why women are less likely to run for office, according to the Gendered Perceptions Hypothesis - Explain the extent to which individuals of different races, genders, and classes are descriptively and substantively represented in the U.S. government - Identify reasons why there is (and is not) polarization in the US Congress

 - Burke, Edmund.
 "Speech to the Electors of Bristol." in Canon (Section 21).
 [5 pages] - Kollman 13.3.
 Fox, Richard and Jennifer Lawless.
 "Gendered Perceptions and Political Candidacies: A Central Barrier to Women's Equality in Electoral Politics."
-[11 pages] - Carnes, Nicholas.
-"Millionaires run our government.
-Here's why it matters."
-The Monkey Cage (2014) [4 pages] - Sides, John.
+[11 pages] - Sides, John.
 "A new experiment shows how money buys access to Congress."
 The Monkey Cage [4 pages] - Barber, Michael, and Nolan McCarty "Causes and Consequences of Polarization" (2012). p.
 19 30.
 [11 pages]